dorkamotorka/ImageBuild/README.md

 # QEMU

-QEMU is a processor emulator knows as Hypervisor of type 2.
+QEMU is a processor emulator and is a Hypervisor of type 2.
 It has two operating modes:
 - User mode emulation: QEMU can launch Linux processes compiled for one CPU on another CPU, translating syscalls on the fly.
 - Full system emulation: QEMU emulates a full system (virtual machine), including a processor and various peripherals such as disk, ethernet controller etc.